withastro/docs/CONTRIBUTING.md

 ### Contribute PRs using an online code editor (e.g. StackBlitz, CodeSandbox, Gitpod)

-You can [fork the docs repository](#helpful-information-about-forks) at GitHub.com then edit online there, or open it in an online editor without needing to set up any local development environment.
-Each cloud IDE has its own shortcut URL for opening an existing repository, and will allow you to create pull requests after you have made changes.
+You can [fork the docs repository](#helpful-information-about-forks) at GitHub.com then edit online there.
+This allows you to edit content, but you can't see a live preview of the site.

+You can also open the fork in an online IDE (integrated development environment) without needing to set up any local development environment.
+Each online IDE has its own shortcut URL for opening an existing repository, and will allow you to create pull requests after you have made changes.

 See specific instructions for [CodeSandbox](https://codesandbox.io/docs/importing#import-from-github), [StackBlitz](https://developer.stackblitz.com/docs/platform/importing-projects/#import-from-github) and [Gitpod](https://www.gitpod.io/docs/getting-started#start-your-first-workspace).

+Note that Gitpod is the recommended online IDE for making UI changes because it supports the Astro VSCode extension.

 ### Contribute PRs by Developing Locally via the command line